wtfisthiskaan/My-Operating-System/readMe.md

 ## Waitpid

 The waitpid system call is very basic.
 It just sets the child pid’s isParentWaiting variable to true and sets parent processes status to BLOCKED.
-In the schedule system calls shown in section 4, it is guaranteed that the BLOCKED process is not scheduled.
+In the schedule system calls shown, it is guaranteed that the BLOCKED process is not scheduled.

 <img src="images/waitpid.png" alt="Handler" width="40%">

 ## Exit

 The exit system call is as simple as waitpid.
 It just controls there are any parent process waiting for this process it just awake the parent process up by setting it’s state to READY.
 After that, it just sets it’s status to TERMINATED.
-In the schedule system calls shown in section 4, it is guaranteed that the TERMINATED process is not scheduled.
+In the schedule system calls shown, it is guaranteed that the TERMINATED process is not scheduled.

 <img src="images/exit.png" alt="Handler" width="40%">